SpiralLogic/hive/README.md

 - [x] no database instances
 - [x] be accessible, mobile friendly, responsive with 100 lighthouse score
 - [ ] attempt ML for an AI player
-- [ ] ability to find other players
+- [ ] ability to find other live players
 - [ ] see move history